ICCIG 5

 A special issue of Science, Technology and Society will be taken out to publish certain outstanding papers presented at the Fifth ICCIG.

-Submit abstract and papers at: Iccig@gian.org
+Submit abstracts and papers at: Iccig@gian.org

 Mr. Prashant Purohit ( prashantp@iima.ac.in )